 California Advances Legislation to Reduce Textile Waste

 California is the first U.S. state to introduce EPR legislation attempting to mitigate the clothing industry’s staggering impact on the environment and overseas markets.
-The proposed bill (SB 707) would create an EPR program for the implementation and management of an end-to-end system to optimize the recycling or repair of textiles.
+The proposed bill, SB 707 (Newman), would create an EPR program for the implementation and management of an end-to-end system to optimize the recycling or repair of textiles.
 The bill would require reporting on the quantities, types, and fate of materials collected, in order to reduce the amount that ends up in landfills or in overseas markets.

 There are several components of California’s EPR model worth noting.
 The first is that Californians would still be able to bring their unwanted clothing and textiles to thrift stores, charities, and other sites for donation, but these sites would then also be a part of a larger statewide system for collecting and sorting used textiles that cannot be reused or resold.
 If passed, the program would provide funding for washing, repair and recycling of collected textiles, with increasing targets over time for the percentage of waste diverted from landfill.
 SB 707 also includes education and outreach components to encourage Californians to bring their used textiles to accessible collection points for sorting, including items previously rejected by thrift stores (such as damaged items, used pillows and bedding, etc.)

-California’s SB707 could be a significant model for other states and countries.
+California’s SB 707 could be a significant model for other states and countries.
 The bill’s sponsor, California Product Stewardship Council (CPSC), has led the development of EPR programs in the state for several other industries.
-Just a few weeks ago, another textile EPR bill was introduced in New York, S6654, which includes much of the same language first introduced in California’s SB707.
+Just a few weeks ago, another textile EPR bill was introduced in New York, S6654.

 To learn more about the EPR policy being proposed in California, we encourage you to explore the California Product Stewardship Council’s website.
-If you live in the state, you can sign on to support the legislation here.
+If you live in California, you can sign on to support the legislation here.